VadimEisenberg/d2rqUpdate/README.md

 # Tutorial

-The tutorial that explains how to install and run D2RQ/Update, including example database, mapping and SPARQL/Update statements appears here.
+The tutorial that explains how to install and run D2RQ/Update, including example database, mapping and SPARQL/Update statements is [here](http://vadimeisenberg.github.io/d2rqUpdate/tutorial.html).

 # Support